PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 For the hot peel method, swiftly remove the film in one continuous motion while it is still very hot.
 Do not pause or stop mid-peel and avoid pulling it upwards.
 Always pull away.
 Refer to the video below for a proper technique.

-For optimal results, we recommend a second press: re-press the garment for 5 seconds using Kraft paper and high pressure.
+For optimal results, we recommend a second press: re-press the garment for 5 seconds using Kraft paper or another cover sheet of your choice, with high pressure.

-These recommendations should help you achieve best results with your DTF transfers.
+These recommendations should help you achieve the best results with your DTF transfers.

 PRESSING SUGGESTIONS